csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 What we have seen in this example is called _first order_ ambisonics.
-This means that the encoding process leads to the four basic dimensions _w, x, y, z_ as described above.
+This means that the encoding process leads to the four basic dimensions &nbsp;_w, x, y, z_ as described above.
 In _second order_ ambisonics, there are additional directions called _r, s, t, u, v_.
 And in _third order_ ambisonics again the additional _k, l, m, n, o, p, q_ directions are applied.
 The final example in this section shows the three orders, each of them in one instrument.
 If you have eight speakers in octophonic setup, you can compare the results.

-**_EXAMPLE 05B09_Ambi_orders.csd_**
+#### **_EXAMPLE 05B09_Ambi_orders.csd_**

 ```csound
 <CsoundSynthesizer>